 Obnoxious Cat Continuously Interrupted His Human While He Worked From Home Until He Came Up With A Genius Solution

-If you've got a cat residing in your house, you for sure know this particular situation all too well.
-As soon as you plop yourself down and get comfortable and decide to finally get some work done on your laptop or in your notebook, your cat senses your need to work and heads straight for you, interrupting at all costs.
+If you have a cat residing in your house, you surely know this particular situation all too well.
+As soon as you settle down and get comfortable, deciding to finally get some work done on your laptop or in your notebook, your cat senses your need to work and heads straight for you, interrupting at all costs.

-“If you are having trouble with working remotely because of a cat, you can solve it by providing a convenient storage box on the desk,” Komori typed on Twitter as he shared his video of putting his genius solution to the test.
+“If you are having trouble working remotely because of a cat, you can solve it by providing a convenient storage box on the desk,” Komori typed on Twitter as he shared his video of putting his genius solution to the test.

-Clearly doing any kind of work with this visual, would be insanely difficult.
+Clearly, doing any kind of work with this visual would be insanely difficult.

 Yep, not problematic at all.
 LOL.